How a Lawyer Can Help Veterans Receive Benefits

 The United States military used asbestos heavily in construction, primarily as insulation.
 Amounts of the mineral have been found in ships and shipyards, aircraft, military vehicles, and military bases.
-As a result, veterans have a higher risk of asbestos exposure, primarily those service members in the Navy or who spent most of their time in shipyards.
+As a result, veterans have a higher risk of asbestos exposure than those in the general population.

-If you or a fellow veteran were exposed to asbestos during time served in the military and received a diagnosis of an asbestos-related illness, compensation may be owed.
-An experienced lawyer can walk a veteran through efficiently filing for benefits by ensuring they have all the proper documentation and medical information, as well as other vital details for filing successfully that a veteran may not be aware of.
+If you or a fellow veteran experienced hazardous exposure to toxins during time served in the military and received a diagnosis of an asbestos-related illness, compensation may be owed.
+An experienced lawyer can walk a veteran through filing for benefits.
+Lawyers can ensure you have all the proper documentation and medical information, as well as other vital details you may not be aware of.

 Consistent exposure to asbestos can lead to cancer and other illnesses.
-Mesothelioma is the most common disease that is caused by prolonged exposure.
+Mesothelioma is the most common disease that is caused by prolonged exposure to the fiber.
 Generally, older veterans are the primary group affected due to the latency period in the development of mesothelioma or other asbestos conditions.
 Sometimes mesothelioma can take as long as 50 years to develop after exposure.

-Asbestos illnesses approved for compensation by the Veterans Association include:
+Asbestos illnesses approved for compensation by the VA include:

-Cancer in the mucous gland and ducts of the lung airways, known as the bronchi, or windpipe, known as the trachea, and in the salivary glands
+- Bronchus cancer – Cancer in the mucous glands and ducts of airways (known as the bronchi), windpipe (known as the trachea), and in the salivary glands.

-Affects the part of the throat between the base of the tongue and the trachea.
-This space is called the larynx
+- Larynx or laryngeal cancer – Cancer that affects the part of the throat between the base of the tongue and the trachea.

-A condition that involves the pleura, a layer of tissue that surrounds the lung, becoming inflamed and filled with liquid
+- Pleural effusion – A condition that involves the pleura, a layer of tissue that surrounds the lung, becoming inflamed and filled with liquid.

 If you have reason to believe that you were exposed to asbestos, see a doctor immediately.
 The earlier these conditions get diagnosed, the easier they can be to treat.
 A doctor will be able to discuss your asbestos history and tell you how to move forward in diagnosis and possible treatment.